 3. Set the heat to “high” until the water boils.

 4. Once the water is boiling, reduce the heat to “medium-low” and simmer with the lid on for about 10 minutes.
+(You may have to temporarily tilt the lid to release some of the steam if the water is about to boil over the sides.)

 5. Scoop a small amount of rice onto a spoon and let it cool.
 Take a bite of it to check it for consistency.
 If the rice is soft and chewy, remove the pot from the heat, and remove the lid for 5 minutes.
 (If the rice is still hard, let it cook for a few more minutes with the lid on, adding a small amount of water if all of the water has cooked out.)